2025–26 Irish Cup

-The 2025–26 Irish Cup (known as the Clearer Water Irish Cup for sponsorship purposes) is the 146th edition of the Irish Cup, the premier knock-out cup competition in Northern Irish football since its inauguration in 1881.
-The winners qualify for the 2026–27 Conference League second qualifying round.
-Dungannon Swifts are the defending cup holders.
+The 2025–26 Irish Cup (known as the Clearer Water Irish Cup for sponsorship purposes) was the 146th edition of the Irish Cup, the premier knock-out cup competition in Northern Irish football since its inauguration in 1881.
+The winners qualified for the 2026–27 Conference League second qualifying round.
+Dungannon Swifts were the defending cup holders.

+Coleraine won the cup on 2 May 2026 (their seventh Irish Cup win), defeating Dungannon Swifts 3–2 in the final.

 Results

 First round

 90 clubs in Tier 3 and below entered the first round.
 The draw was held on 3 July 2025.

 The following teams received byes: Coagh United, Craigavon City, Drumaness Mills, Fivemiletown United, Grove United, Hanover, Immaculata, Killymoon Rangers, Kilmore Recreation, Larne Technical Old Boys, Lower Maze, Maiden City, Newbuildings United, Portaferry Rovers, PSNI, Seapatrick, Tullycarnet, Wakehurst, and Woodvale.